Top arrow pointing up

 Discover Our Impact on Academia and Industry

-LaserNetUS drives innovation by providing open access to advanced laser facilities, enabling researchers to push the boundaries of fields like fusion energy, material science, and medical technologies.
-Our collaborative network bridges academia and private industry, fostering R&D initiatives with significant commercial and societal impact.
-We also play a key role in training the next generation of scientists and engineers through hands-on experience at premier user facilities.
+LaserNetUS fuels advancement by providing open access to exceptional laser resources, enabling researchers to stretch the bounds of fields like fusion energy, material science, and medical technologies.
+Our network bridges academia and private industry, encouraging R&D initiatives with significant commercial and societal impact.
+We also play an essential role in training new scientists and engineers through hands-on experience at premier user facilities.
 Learn more about how LaserNetUS impacts academia and private industry by clicking the buttons below.

 Join LaserNetUS